-Are you caring for a loved one with a disabling condition?
+Are you caring for a loved one with a disabling condition or special needs?
 As Florida estate planning and elder law attorneys, we know just how challenging it can be to ensure that your loved one is protected on a daily basis.
 When you compound these lifetime caregiving needs by starting to contemplate a future that may not include you, we understand if you not only face decision paralysis but fear of the unknown.

 Let us start by putting your mind at ease.
 While we may not personally understand what you are going through at this point, as every person’s situation is unique, we do understand the Florida law surrounding how you may protect yourself and your family.
-There are planning opportunities to ensure that your loved one with a disabling condition will be as supported as they can be.
+There are planning opportunities to ensure that your loved one with special needs will be as supported as they can be.

 Above all, be kind to yourself.
 Caring for another person can be a chaotic experience.
 It may never go perfectly, so treat yourself with the same kindness that you would treat a loved one.
 The fact that you are present and caring for your loved one can be the greatest source of support and comfort you can provide.

 For more ways you can plan forward and help support your loved one with a disabling condition, please contact our office to schedule a time to meet.